The Bankrate promise

 The best car insurance company depends on your individual policy needs and preferences.
 If you are looking for the lowest premium, you may want to start by getting car insurance quotes from the cheapest car insurance companies.
 You may also want to investigate each carrier’s customer service, claims handling, financial strength and digital experience.
 An independent insurance agent may be able to help you narrow down which companies offer the policy types you’re looking for at a price that’s right for you.
 You can also get quotes from exclusive local agents that only represent one carrier.

 To lower your car insurance premium, you may want to shop around and request quotes from multiple auto insurance providers.
-You may also want to see which of the best car insurance discounts apply to you.
+You may also want to see what car insurance discounts apply to you.
 If you’re a good student, a safe driver or a member of certain professional groups, you may be able to qualify for significant savings.
 Several companies offer big discounts for bundling your car insurance policy with a home or renters policy from the same company.
-Also, if you own an older vehicle, you may want to consider dropping full coverage and only maintaining liability insurance.
-An insurance agent can walk you through specific deals that apply to you.
+Remember that other rating factors impact your insurance rates in addition to your vehicle type.
+Maintaining a clean driving record and improving your credit score (in states that allow credit as a rating factor) may also help you save.

 Bankrate utilizes Quadrant Information Services to analyze 2023 rates for ZIP codes and carriers in all 50 states and Washington, D.C.
 Rates are weighted based on the population density in each geographic region.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: